What’s new in LogicMonitor? Explore the latest innovations advancing Autonomous IT

 What is observability?

-Observability goes beyond monitoring by combining data analysis, machine learning, and advanced logging to understand complex system behaviors.
-Observability relies on the three core pillars—logs, metrics, and traces—to provide a holistic view of system performance, enabling teams to identify unknown issues, optimize performance, and prevent future disruptions.
+Observability (O11y) combines data analysis, machine learning, and advanced logging to understand complex system behaviors.
+It relies on the three core pillars — logs, metrics, and traces — to provide a holistic view of system performance, enabling teams to identify unknown issues, optimize performance, and prevent future disruptions.

 Key characteristics of observability:

-- Root cause analysis: Observability tools leverage machine learning to correlate data, helping identify causation rather than just symptoms.
+• Root cause analysis: Observability tools use machine learning to correlate data, helping identify causation rather than just symptoms.

-An example of observability: In a microservices architecture, if response times slow down, observability can help pinpoint the exact microservice causing the issue, even if the problem originated from a dependency several layers deep.
+In a microservices architecture, if response times slow down, observability can pinpoint the exact microservice causing the issue, even if the problem originated from a dependency several layers deep.

 Key differences of monitoring vs. observability